purdue-arc/arc_tutorials/snake_tutorial/docs/01_running-the-example.md

 ./src/arc_tutorials/docker/docker-run.sh
 ```

+Pretty much all of the following tutorial assumes that you are working inside
+this docker environment.
+Unless if explicitly said otherwise, assume that
+terminal commands are to be run in the Docker container.
+This is true for all of
+the following documents in this tutorial series.

 You should now be running a shell within our ARC development container.
 To
 verify that your workspace is correct, run:
 ```bash